emmapatton/Programming-and-Scripting-Project-2018/README.md

-# Programming and Scripting Project 2018 - Fisher's Iris Data Set
+# Programming & Scripting Project '18 - Fisher's Iris Data Set

 ## Introduction
 *Research background information about the data set and write a summary about it. (delete this prompt when finished)*